 When it comes to event planning, the talent you choose to represent you is your secret weapon.

-From engaging visitors to being knowledgeable about your product, the staff you hire and how you train them will greatly impact the customer experience and overall perception of your brand.
+From engaging visitors to ensuring your staff are knowledgeable about your product, the people you hire and how you train them will significantly impact the customer experience and overall perception of your brand.

 But how do you find the right staff for your event, and what’s the best process for training them?

-Let’s take a look at the key considerations to make when choosing and training talent to achieve your event objectives and wider business goals.
+Let’s look at the key considerations when choosing and training talent to achieve your event objectives and broader business goals.

 Key considerations when selecting event talent